voxel51/fiftyone/docs/source/recipes/fiftyone_terminology.rst

    :widths: 20 80

    * - **Session**
-     - | :ref:`An instance of the FiftyOne App <app-sessions>` connected to a specific dataset, via
-       | which you can use to programmatically interact with the app.
+     - :ref:`An instance of the FiftyOne App <app-sessions>` connected to a specific dataset, via which you can use to programmatically interact with the App.
    * - **Sample grid**
-     - | The rectangular :ref:`grid of images or videos <app-filtering>` you can scroll through.
-You
-       | can click on any image or video in the grid to expand
+     - The rectangular :ref:`media grid <app-filtering>` that you can scroll through to quickly browse the samples in a dataset.
+Click on any media in the grid to open the sample modal.
+   * - **Sample modal**
+     - The :ref:`expanded modal <app-sample-view>` that provides detailed information and visualization about an individual sample in a dataset.
    * - **Sidebar**
-     - | Vertical component on :ref:`left side of app <app-fields-sidebar>` which allows for toggling labels on/off,
+     - Vertical component on :ref:`left side of App <app-fields-sidebar>` that provides convenient options for filtering the dataset and toggling the visibility of fields in the sample grid.
-       | filtering by class or id, or by numerical value ranges
-   * - **Viewbar**
+   * - **View bar**
-     - | :ref:`Horizontal bar at the top of the app <app-create-view>` where you can create and compose
-       | view stages via point and click operations
+     - :ref:`Horizontal bar at the top of the App <app-create-view>` where you can create and compose view stages via point and click operations to filter your dataset and show only the content of interest.